-Let us take you on a private tour around Keukenhof this spring!
+Let us take you on a private tour around Keukenhof in springtime 2020!
 During this tour, you will not only have a chance to admire one of the world’s greatest flower gardens but also to enjoy spectacular exhibitions and events.
 And it’ll only take 35 minutes for us to drive you there from Amsterdam.

 From Amsterdam to Keukenhof: the private tour schedule